Divine-Software/WSF/website/docs/connect/files.md

 ## Watching Files

-Open and iterate a filesytem event stream using [watch], like this:
+Open and iterate a filesystem event stream using [watch], like this:

 ```ts
 import { URI } from '@divine/uri';